Cloud Library FAQ

-Cloud Library is the home of the Society Library's circulating e-book collection, and enables members to browse, borrow, and read a collection of e-books selected by Library staff.
-Books can be read on personal devices, such as iPads, iPhones, Android devices, Nook, Kindle Fire, PC, and Mac OS.
+Cloud Library is the home of the Society Library's circulating e-book collection and a collection of downloadable audiobooks.
+The Cloud Library enables members to browse, borrow, and read a collection of titles selected by Library staff.
+Books can be read—or listened to—on personal devices, such as iPads, iPhones, Android devices, Nook, Kindle Fire, PC, and Mac OS.

 Cloud Library asks for my Library Card ID to login.
-Where do I find my Library Card ID if I do not have a library card?
+Where do I find my Library Card ID?

-Although we do not issue library cards, you do have a Library Card ID, which is your membership’s unique identification number.
-Login to our website, and you will find the Library Card ID under your name in the “My Tab” sidebar.
+If you have a New York Society Library membership card, your ID is on the back.
+If you are a Library member but don't have a card, login to our website and you will find the Library Card ID under your name in the “My Tab” sidebar.
 If your ID includes a hyphen, you must include it when logging into Cloud Library.

 There is only one Library Card ID per membership.
 Individual household members share the same number just as they share the same account.

 Can I change my Library card ID number?

 What kind of e-reader can I use with Cloud Library e-books?

 Apple devices (iPad/iPhone/iPod Touch), Android-based tablets and smartphones, Nooks, Sony eReaders, Amazon Kindle Fire, PCs, Mac OS, and more not specifically listed.